lauriparonen/audio-visualizer/README.md

 A collection of 3D audio visualizers, made with react-three & GLSL.
+*This turned out kind of clusterfucky so I am continuing it at https://github.com/lauriparonen/threejs-exploration with vanilla three.js

 Asks the user to input an audio file, and loads the selected visualizer.
 The figure is animated by the audio's frequency data, fed into its shader code as a three.js data texture uniform.